wneessen/apg-go/README.md

 ```

 ### Pronouncable passwords
-Since v0.4.0 apg-go supports pronouncable passwords, anologous to the original c-apg using the `-a 0`
+Since v0.4.0 apg-go supports pronounceable passwords, anologous to the original c-apg using the `-a 0`
 flag.
-The original c-apg implemented FIPS-181, which was withdrawn in 2015 for generating pronouncable
+The original c-apg implemented FIPS-181, which was withdrawn in 2015 for generating pronounceable
 passwords.
 Since the standard is not recommended anymore, `apg-go` instead make use of the
 [Koremutake Syllables System](https://shorl.com/koremutake.php).
 Similar to the original apg, `agp-go`
 will automatically randomly add special characters and number (from the human-readable pool) to each
-generated pronouncable password.
+generated pronounceable password.
 Additionally it will perform a "coinflip" for each Koremutake syllable
 and decided if it should switch the case of one of the characters to an upper-case character.

-Using the `-t` parameter, `apg-go` will display a spelled out version of the pronouncable password, where
+Using the `-t` parameter, `apg-go` will display a spelled out version of the pronounceable password, where
 each syllable or number/special character is seperated with a "-" (dash) and if the syllable is not a
 Koremutake syllable the character will be spelled out the same was as with activated `-l` in the
-non-pronouncable password mode (`-a 1`).
+non-pronounceable password mode (`-a 1`).

 **Note on password length**: The `-m` and `-x` parameters will work in prouncable password mode, but
 please keep in mind, that due to the nature how syllables work, your generated password might exceed
 the desired length by one complete syllable (which can be up to 3 characters long).

-**Security consideration:** Please keep in mind, that pronouncable passwords are less secure compared to truly
+**Security consideration:** Please keep in mind, that pronounceable passwords are less secure compared to truly
 randomly created passwords, due to the nature how syllables work.
 As a rule of thumb, it is recommended
-to multiply the length of your generated pronouncable passwords by at least 1.5 times, compared to truly
+to multiply the length of your generated pronounceable passwords by at least 1.5 times, compared to truly
 randomly generated passwords.
 It might also be helpful to run the pronoucable password mode with enabled
 "[HIBP](#have-i-been-pwned)" flag, so that each generated password is automatically checked against "Have I Been Pwned"
 database.